Consensys/doc.tessera/docs/HowTo/Configure/Cryptographic-elliptic-curves.md

     ```

 If `type` is set to `CUSTOM`, it provides support for an external encryptor implementation to
 integrate with Tessera.
-The pilot third party integration is [Unbound Tech's Unbound Key Control (UKC) encryptor](https://github.com/unbound-tech/unbound-integration/tree/master/tessera) (jar available at `com.github.unbound-tech:encryption-ub:<version>`).
+The kalium support module is configured as a custom encryptor.
+Also the pilot third party integration is [Unbound Tech's Unbound Key Control (UKC) encryptor](https://github.com/unbound-tech/unbound-integration/tree/master/tessera) (jar available at `com.github.unbound-tech:encryption-ub:<version>`).

 <!--links-->
 [enclave encryption process]: https://docs.goquorum.consensys.net/Concepts/Privacy/PrivateTransactionLifecycle/